Miguel Cotto vs. Ricardo Mayorga: Ricardo Mayorga

 Following the bout with Shane Mosley, Mayorga took a period of inactivity.
 He was scheduled to fight undefeated junior-middleweight prospect Alfredo Angulo on February 14, 2009 on the undercard of Nate Campbell's title defense against Ali Funeka.
 Mayorga withdrew from the fight, citing injuries to his ribs from the Shane Mosley fight made training very difficult and therefore was unable to make weight.
 He stated money was not the issue.
 However, his promoter, Don King, stated that Mayorga pulled out ten days before the bout after his demands for a higher purse were not met.

 On December 17, 2010, the Nicaraguan boxer fought Michael Walker and defeated him by TKO in the ninth round, ending a 27 months layoff.

+The fight

+Throughout the fight, Mayorga looked to engage, however the discipline on Cotto played a big part in the win, saving his big shots for the final round.
+A left hook landed, which dropped Mayorga and ended the bout.
+At the time of stoppage, Cotto was ahead by five points on all three judges' scorecards.
+Compubox stats showed that Cotto out punched Mayorga 249 to 176 in total punches.

+Aftermath

+In the post-fight, Cotto explained how he won the fight, "The game plan was not to get caught up in any of his antics.
+He was very heavy handed, I felt his punches the whole fight."
+He also mentioned how before the last round, his trainer Emanuel Steward told him he would be able to stop Mayorga in the last round, which was the conclusion of the fight.